huntdatacenter/docs/docs/faq/transfer.md

 ### How do I order a Kista?

-Lab leader or Lab coordinator in the uploader lab (the lab that want to share data with another lab) can use our [kista order form](/about/agreements/#kista-order-form) to order a Kista between two labs.
+You lab leader or lab coordinator can order Kistas to initiate transfers to other labs through our [kista transfer form](/about/agreements/#kista-transfer-form).
 Allow for up to a week in deployment (usually a few days).

 ### How does a Kista work?